avishburamdoyal/The-Impact-of-deck-size-Q-Learning-Blackjack/README.md

 ### Perfect card counter implementation:

 In this model, we allow for a variation in the number of players, decks at play and the number of simulations played.
 We also allow the dealer the choice to either hit or stand on having a soft 17.
-We also choose to make the game more realistic by implementing 4 allowable actions: hit, stand, double down and split.
+We choose to make the game more realistic by implementing 4 allowable actions: hit, stand, double down and split.
+One player, a "perfect card counter" pefectly sizes his bet using the Hi-Lo system and requests actions as per a strategy table.

 ```python
 num_players = eval(input("Enter number of players: "))